dawidl022/mooc-fi-kubernetes/todo/README.md

 For this exercise I have chosen to use Google Cloud SQL because I have have not used it before, whereas Postgres with PersistentVolumeClaims has been covered in the course.
 As such, I am curious to see which approach is more intuitive.

 *Edit*: as it turned out, setting up a connection to Google Cloud SQL proved more challenging, as it requires setting up service accounts and Cloud SQL Auth proxy.
+This means that this approach requires more knowledge of the underlying cloud platform, rather than just of Kubernetes itself.